PenCue/devprocess/docs/git-branching-model.md

 Based on https://nvie.com/posts/a-successful-git-branching-model/ by [Vincent Driessen](https://nvie.com/about/)

-This is derivative work and all copyrights remain at by the original author.
+This is derivative work and all copyrights remain owned by the original author.
 All mistakes and confusion are proudly owned by us.

 ## Overview